What is Zelle?

 How to use Zelle?

-- Enter the amount to send and an optional note.
+- Enter the amount and review transaction details.

 The pro's of using Zelle